Amphicarpum

 Amphicarpum (common name maidencane) is a genus of North American plants in the grass family, found only in the eastern United States.

 Description

 Amphicarpum is mostly found in the Northeast and Southeast United States.
 It is usually found in wetlands near rivers and lakes.
-The grass has two types of flowers, one aerial type and the an underground type which self-fertilizes.
+The grass has two types of flowers, one aerial type and an underground type which self-fertilizes.